tylerb33/TIL/C-Sharp/general.md

 - If you type a period after a datatype, you'll see a list of possible methods to use. i.e. 'int.'

-Static properties and methods are those that are available on the class.
+- Static properties and methods are those that are available on the class.
 For example, the integer class or math or string class.

-After instantiating a variable... there are more methods available on that variable.
+- After instantiating a variable... there are more methods available on that variable.
 (Just type the variable name then a period)

-It's possible to use uppercase variable names (it's a crossover from Java).
+*Constants*

+- These are immutable, the advantage is that it doesn't take up any memory like a variable does const float pi=3.14f;

+enum weekDays { Monday, Tuesday, Wednesday, Thursday, Friday};
+var someDay = weekDays.Monday;
+- Enums are similar to arrays but they allow you to use the actual values to reference values instead of numbers (like array positions)

+You could also assign the number values enum weekDays { Monday = 1, Tuesday, Wednesday, Thursday, Friday};
+// Now Monday is 1, Tuesday is 2, etc.

+- Typing ```ctor``` then ```tab``` ```tab``` will make a constructor function for you in Visual Studio

+*Function Bodied Expression*
+New feature as of last release of C#.

+public float AverageThreeScores(float a, float b, float c) => (a + b + c) / 3; // only use this in very simple methods.

+*Static Methods*

+- Add ```static``` to beginning of method.
+Makes it visible from other classes, and can be used without instantiation.

+public static float AverageThreeScores (float a, float b, float c) {
+	...code...
+}